mmzaboys/webrtc-agent-livekit/README.md

 Build real-time voice AI agents powered by [LiveKit Agent](https://github.com/livekit/agents), Small Language Models (SLMs), and WebRTC.

-This project is a quickstart template to run locally or with AWS integrations.
+This project is a quickstart template to run locally or with 3rd party integrations.
 It showcases how to combine WebRTC, LiveKit’s Agent framework, and open-source tools like Whisper and Llama to prototype low-latency voice assistants for real-time applications.

 ## 🧠 What’s Inside